El hierro, the sustainable island

 The Biosphere Reserve

 On 22 January 2000 the island of El Hierro was declared the Biosphere Reserve by the Unesco.
-Worldwide 701 reserves in 124 countries form an international network which includes and exceptional variety of environments and lands and offer great scenes of man and nature’s coexistence.
+Worldwide 738 reserves in more than 120 countries form an international network which includes and exceptional variety of environments and lands and offer great scenes of man and nature’s coexistence.
 A Biosphere Reserve is a territory that holds particular environmental value.
 It represents a stable and developing community which has decided that social and economic advances must take into consideration the environmental resources that sustain it.
 They are places where projects for sustainable development are practiced, meaning that natural and cultural resources are administered reasonably in order to leave them to future generations.
 To be declared such they must meet certain requirements and respect a minimum number of conditions, including conservation and sustainable development.

 Every reserve, in order to improve the management and protection of natural resources and to guarantee the best possible cohabitation between man and nature, must be divided into three zones: a core area, rigorously protected; a buffer zone, which surrounds the core area and where activities related to the environment are carried out; and a transitional zone, where projects pertinent to responsible development take place.